emrock21/japanese-tea-ceremony-craft-registry/README.md

 # Japanese Tea Ceremony Craft Registry

 This registry documents traditional craftsmanship used in the Japanese tea ceremony.
-Each object in the tea room — chawan, chashaku, natsume, mizusashi, kama — is shaped by specific techniques, materials, and lineages that carry cultural and spiritual meaning.
+Each object in the tea room (chawan, chashaku, natsume, mizusashi, kama) is shaped by specific techniques, materials, and lineages that carry cultural and spiritual meaning.

 ## Purpose